alexrudnick/dissertation/BURNDOWN.md

   * BASICALLY DONE make scripts for preparing data for Europarl for the European languages we think we're going to do.
 Should be basically like the en-es data preparation script.
-  * DONE labeling: es-en, es-fr, es-it, es-de
+  * DONE labeling: es-en, es-fr, es-it, es-de, es-nl
   * SKIP TreeTagger! how did we do nl for semeval?
 TreeTagger?

 ## sequence